 Wow!
 We would love to hear that!
 On the subject of unreleased tracks, we wanted to ask you if you recalled working on an early instrumental plot called Brian?

 (Laughs) yeah!
-Prior to the takeover by the Warner Music Group in 2013, we were assisting EMI with a Mel & Kim rarities release they had planned and we uncovered an early instrumental track titled Brian which was noted as being an early working idea for a song with the girls.
+Prior to the 2013 takeover by the Warner Music Group, we were assisting EMI with a Mel & Kim rarities release they were planning, and we uncovered an early instrumental track titled Brian, which was noted as being an early working idea for a song with the girls.

 Looking back, are there any recording sessions you shared with the girls that really stand out in your memories?